Common questions about MOC/recertification

 Recertification and Maintenance of Certification (MOC) are considered by the ABS to be voluntary in exactly the same way as original certification.

-Diplomates with lapsed certificates are eligible to apply for an MOC (recertification) exam as long as the certificate is not currently revoked.
+Diplomates with lapsed certificates are eligible to take an MOC (recertification) exam as long as the certificate is not currently revoked.
 There is no time limit once a certificate has lapsed.
-Diplomates with lapsed certificates must meet the current application requirements in place.
+Diplomates with lapsed certificates must meet the current requirements in place.

-Once your MOC exam application has been approved, your status will change to "Not Certified - In the Examination Process" until you successfully recertify.
-Upon passing the MOC exam, you will be automatically enrolled (or re-enrolled) in the ABS MOC Program.
-See our Lapsed Certificate Policy for more details.
+Once your MOC exam registration has been approved, your status will change to "Not Certified - In the Examination Process."
+See also our Lapsed Certificate Policy for more details.

 No. As of 1997, recertification in general surgery is not required for recertification in other ABS specialties.